MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 # Upgrade Microsoft Teams Free (classic) to subscription version

+> [!IMPORTANT]
+> You must upgrade from Microsoft Teams Free (classic) to the full version of Microsoft Teams as Microsoft Teams Free (classic) will not be supported from April 12, 2023.

-If your organization is using Microsoft Teams Free (classic), you can easily upgrade to the full version by purchasing a Microsoft 365 or Office 365 subscription plan for your users.
+If your organization is using Microsoft Teams Free (classic), you must upgrade to the subscription version by purchasing a Microsoft Teams Essentials or Microsoft 365 or Office 365 subscription plan for your users.
 The full version provides other Teams features — like audio conferencing, enhanced administration, and security capabilities — that the free version doesn't provide.
 Microsoft 365 and Office 365 combine the familiar Microsoft Office desktop suite with cloud-based versions of Microsoft's next-generation communications and collaboration services — including Exchange Online, SharePoint Online, and Office — to help users be productive from anywhere through the internet.
 When you upgrade Teams, your existing Teams data won't be lost; all your teams, channels, chats, files, and permissions come with you.

 > [!NOTE]
 > If you already have a Microsoft 365 or Office 365 subscription, you're eligible for the trial version of Teams (with your corporate identity), not the free version.
 The Teams trial provides the full version of Teams for a limited time.
 For more information, see [Manage the Microsoft Teams Commercial Cloud Trial offer](./teams-exploratory.md).

-## How does Teams Free (classic) compare to the full version of Teams?
+## How does Teams Free (classic) compare to the subscription versions of Teams?

 Teams Free (classic) is designed for small to medium businesses and has the following features: